volkandindar/agartha/README.md

 Here is a small tutorial how to use.

 ## Installation
-You should download 'jython' file first, and then:
+You should download 'jython' file and set your environment first:
 - Burp Menu > Extender > Options > Python Environment > Locate jython standalone jar file

 <!--You can install Agartha through official Burp extension store automatically: